First Space Tourist Sets Sights On A Mars Mission

 Back in 2001, businessman Dennis Tito shelled out about $20 million to ride a Russian spaceship up to the International Space Station.
 Now he's unveiled a new nonprofit group called the Inspiration Mars Foundation.

 It's working to take advantage of a launch opportunity coming up in January of 2018.
-That's when the planets will be aligned in a way that would let people fly to Mars, loop around the planet and return home in just 501 days, a pretty short trip.
+That's when the planets will be aligned in a way that would let people fly to Mars, loop around the planet, and return home in just 501 days — a pretty short trip.

-JANE POYNTER: And so I believe that these two crew members that go on this, having that same backbone of their relationship will be of tremendous support to them during hard times.
-After all, they are going to be millions of miles away from home.
+"And so I believe that these two crew members that go on this, having that same backbone of their relationship will be of tremendous support to them during hard times," says Poynter.
+"After all, they are going to be millions of miles away from home."

 The mission would be risky.
+The tight schedule means no time to test everything out.
 There'd be no abort.
-The crew would be exposed to radiation, plus the psychological risks of being crammed together, eating dehydrated food and watching Earth grow smaller and smaller, until it looked like a pale blue dot.
+The crew would be exposed to radiation — plus the psychological risks of being crammed together, eating dehydrated food and watching Earth grow smaller and smaller, until it looked like a pale blue dot.

-JOHN LOGSDON: It's a big jump between an idea and reality, and I think Mr. Tito and his associates are at the idea stage and have a lot of challenges of turning it into a reality.
+"It's a big jump between an idea and reality," says Logsdon.
+"And I think Mr. Tito and his associates are at the idea stage and have a lot of challenges of turning it into a reality."

 But he also says the team Tito has assembled shouldn't be underestimated.
-They're experienced people who are excited about adventures, and this would be a great one.
-Nell Greenfieldboyce, NPR News.
-Transcript provided by NPR, Copyright NPR.
+They're experienced people who are excited about adventures — and this would be a great one.